 Before I could finish my thought, the load of snow and ice landed in a perfect, slushy heap on that scarlet Jeep's hood.
 The combined velocity of Kelvin's falling frost with the speed of the moving Jeep made for quite an interesting, and certainly alien, sound upon impact – Shhhhplaaaaaatttttttt!!!!

+A few days later, the distraught mother went to the village's old wise woman for consolation and sage advice.
 The old wise woman sat silently in her tiny wooden shack upon what had once been the front seat of a Jeep.
 She slowly fingered a length of old electrical cord like a string of worry beads.
-Her long, snowy hair flowed in snake-like braids down around her waist as she sat staring with ice blue eyes out of her open door to the high mountain peaks visible in the faraway distance where, despite it being summertime, snow and ice could plainly be seen.
+Her long, snowy hair flowed in snake-like braids down around her waist.
+Deep from within her leathery, wrinkled face, ice blue eyes stared mysteriously from her open door to the high mountain peaks visible in the faraway distance.
+Despite it being summertime, snow and ice could plainly be seen.
+After a long while sitting in a transcendent state, the old woman turned slowly to the tearful mother sitting at her gnarled feet, opened her toothless mouth and solemnly uttered, “Kelvin ate her.”